Last Updated on

 The hardest part is that the Bing Map gigs require you to upload a panorama photo of the interior of the business using the Photosynth application.
 And for about 5 minutes of work, I will get $5 (via Paypal) when my gig is approved (within 7 days).

-For business that are closed, Gigwalk only pays $2 but the work involved to verify a closed business takes just a minute or two.
+For a business that is closed, Gigwalk only pays $2 but the work involved to verify a closed business takes just a minute or two.

 As far as the experience of completing the gigs, everything has gone smoothly with the exception of one gig where the owner did not want me to take any pictures and threatened to call the police (so I quickly retreated).